0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Thinking 'bout how long it took to wake him up
 ```

 Often when waking up, the phrase “rise and shine” is used to signal waking up in a positive way to a great day.
 However,  this phrase is then immediately contradicted by gross carpets that remind the narrator of what he did last night.
 This contrast sets a tone of bitter irony: there is nothing bright about this morning.
 Then, the first time one of the protagonist’s flings is mentioned in the 6th line.
 Here, the protagonist, much like how a beekeeper smokes out bees, is afraid that his fling is attempting to force the narrator out of the bedroom.
 Yet he resists.
-He chooses to remain on the floor, paralyzed by exhaustion, waiting for his to awaken so he can continue his day.
+He chooses to remain on the floor, paralyzed by exhaustion, waiting for his friend to awaken so he can continue his day.
 This opening verse establishes the narrator's passive refusal to engage with the world outside his bedroom, even as the squalor around him signals a troublesome life.

 ```ad-quote
 title: **wetdream** 1:C:1-2